Veraxus/AnyDev/README.md

 * It must be extensible to easily add new technologies or stacks.

 ## Architecture Considerations
-* mkcert + nss - Self-signed certificates for local HTTPS
+* mkcert + nss - Self-signed certificates for local HTTPS.
+Run on host machine.
-* Traefik - Application proxy for routing, SSL termination, etc
+* Traefik - Application proxy for routing, SSL termination, etc.
+* dnsmasq - DNS for AnyDev's *.site.test domain.
+Use resolver on host to route traffic.

 ## Setup
 Note: Currently only MacOS is supported.
 Additional platforms coming soon.